The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Faber-Jackson Relation

 \subsection{MASSIVE and \atlas Galaxies}

 The FJ relation for the MASSIVE sample and the combined sample is shown in Fig.~\ref{fig:FJ}.
 For MASSIVE galaxies alone, we find $\sigma_c \propto L^{0.19\pm 0.06}$ (row 1 of Table~3).
 The brightest \atlas galaxies (above $M_K\sim-24$ mag) follow this relation closely.
 However, there is a prominent curvature at lower luminosities, with lower luminosity \atlas galaxies having smaller central velocity dispersion than predicted from extrapolation of the linear relation from MASSIVE.
 A single power-law fit to the \atlas sample gives a significantly different slope, $\sigma_c \propto L^{0.39\pm 0.02}$ (row 2 of Table~3).
 Since the FJ relation within the \atlas sample shows a curvature, this slope should be treated as an average value for \atlas.
-A similar change in slope is also reported in the \atlas mass-velocity dispersion relation \citep{Cappellarietal2013b}.
+We note that a change in the slope of the mass versus velocity dispersion relation was earlier reported by \citet{Cappellarietal2013b}, and thus our result does not simply indicate a nonlinear behavior in $M/L$.